-CVS and Aetna, which had revenues of $185 billion and $60 billion in 2017, respectively, say that the new company will provide an improved experience for customers.
+CVS and Aetna, which had revenues of $185 billion and $60 billion in 2017, respectively, said that the new company will provide an improved experience for customers.
 “Care will be coordinated among the health-care providers, caregivers and their health-care teams, leveraging the connectivity CVS will provide,” said CVS Health CEO Larry J. Merlo.

 In a statement released by George Slover of advocacy group Consumers Union, the group reiterated its opposition to the merger.
 “This type of consolidation in a market already dominated by a few, powerful players presents the very real possibility of reduced competition that harms consumer choice and quality.”